JusJae/CI_MS1_HomePhitness/README.md

 On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

 At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

+### User stories

+ A person who is interested in getting in shape at home, but does not know what type of workout they would like to do.
+They would come to this website to find a workout to do at home and be able to get in contact with a personal trainer to book in the next remote workout session.

 #### First-Time User